推荐杏吧原创

 Lab association: Human Paleoecology and Archaeometry Laboratory

 Jeremy recognizes the value of different knowledge systems and methodological approaches to understanding the past.
-In his research, he aims to use collaborative and multi-disciplinary approaches to strengthen our understanding of human-environmental dynamics: past and present.
+In his research, he aims to use collaborative and multi-disciplinary approaches to strengthen our understanding of long-term human-environmental dynamics in the past and present to create a better future.
 Jeremy leads by an ethical community involvement with a shared interest in cultural preservation and the conservation of natural and cultural landscapes.

 Academic interests